brollin/speak-the-spire-talon/README.md

 - No built-in way to scroll up and down.
 - No way to deselect cards in a multicard selection situation, such as when you use the gambler's brew potion.
-- "Wheel of Change" and "Match and Keep" events.
 - The shop has some card numbering bugs sometimes, in particular when the Courier relic is in play.
 - In some fights with respawning enemies (slimes, Collector, Reptomancer, etc),